robUx4/vlc-msys/README.md

 wget https://github.com/mstorsjo/llvm-mingw/releases/download/20190124/llvm-mingw-20190124-i686.zip
 unzip llvm-mingw-20190124-i686.zip -d /
 ```

+**This documentation is based on [patches to add UWP and WinRT targets](https://github.com/robUx4/llvm-mingw/tree/uwp-winrt-2) to the toolchain**

 From this point you will need to have `/llvm-mingw/bin` in you msys2 PATH:
 ```